-On 14.10.2019, the Conference of Independent Data Protection Supervisors of the Federal Government and the Länder (DSK) published a Concept for setting fines in proceedings against companies.
-It is now finally clear what fines website operators must expect in the event of data protection violations.
+On 14 October 2019, the Conference of the Independent Data Protection Authorities of the Federation and the Länder (DSK) published a concept for the assessment of fines in proceedings against companies.
+It is now finally clear what fines website operators can expect in the event of data protection violations.

-It is generally known that violations of the GDPR up to ten million euros or two percent of the annual turnover achieved worldwide can be imposed as a penalty.
-In the case of more serious infringements, the penalty may even be doubled.
-However, it has so far been unclear how high a fine could be in a specific individual case.
-DSK's concept now changes this and provides the German data protection supervisory authorities with a uniform and concrete basis for calculation.
-In addition, the concept is clearly intended to have a general preventive effect on companies and to make it clear that high fines are to be expected if the requirements of the data protection legislation are GDPR not complied with.
+It is generally known that violations of the GDPR can result in a fine of up to ten million euros or two percent of the annual turnover achieved worldwide.
+In the case of more serious violations, the penalty can even be double that amount.
+However, it was previously unclear what the amount of a fine could be in a specific individual case.
+The DSK's concept now changes this and provides the German data protection supervisory authorities with a uniform and concrete basis for calculation.
+In addition, the concept is clearly intended to have a general preventive effect on companies and to make it clear that high fines are to be expected if the requirements of GDPR are not complied with.

 As the concept is only a model and not a law, it only concerns fine proceedings against companies initiated by German data protection supervisory authorities.
-It does not have a binding effect with regard to the setting of fines by courts.
+It has no binding effect on the determination of fines by courts.

-In addition, the concept can be cancelled, changed or extended by DSK at any time.
-Furthermore, it is only an interim solution pending the final adoption of the guidelines on the methodology for setting fines by the European Data Protection Committee.
-It therefore remains to be seen how the situation regarding fines develops.
+Moreover, the concept can be revoked, amended or extended by the DPA at any time.
+Furthermore, it is only an interim solution until the final adoption of the Guidelines on the Methodology for setting fines by the European Data Protection Board.
+It therefore remains to be seen how the situation with fines will develop.

 How is the fine calculated?

-The company is allocated to one of four size classes (A to D) on the basis of its total worldwide turnover in the previous year.
-For a more concrete classification, each size class is divided into three sub-groups (A.I to A.III, B.I to B.III, etc.).
+The company is allocated to one of four size classes (A to D) on the basis of its total worldwide turnover in the previous year, each of which is subdivided into three subgroups (A.I to A.III, B.I to B.III, etc.) for more specific classification.

 Classification according to annual turnover: